 Who runs this program?

 Council on Aging (COA) administers the program under contract with Clinton County Commissioners.
 COA handles assessment, intake, and care management.
 COA also processes all billing, and provides program planning, reporting, auditing, contracting and provider services, technical assistance and community engagement.
 Agencies contract with COA to provide in-home services such as housekeeping help, personal care and medical transportation.

 Council on Aging has an office located inside the Smith-Feike-Minton Insurance building, 2333 Rombach Avenue, Wilmington.
-Office hours are 9 a.m. to 4 p.m.
-Monday, Wednesday and Friday, during which a COA staff member will be available to assist any walk-ins.
+Office hours are 8 a.m. to 4:30 p.m. on Tuesdays and 9 a.m. to Noon on Wednesdays and Thursdays.
+During these times, a COA staff member will be available to assist any walk-ins.
 Questions about COA services, including enrolling in programs such as the Clinton County Elderly Services Program, also can be made by calling 800-252-0155.

 How to Enroll

 For more information or to find out if you qualify, call: